 You landed a great freelance gig, and they tell you the pay is great!
 How do you make sure you actually get paid for your freelance work?

-There are many freelancers and contractors coming out to the job playing field these days.
-Layoffs are heavy and the economy is tight, and employers are using this as a great excuse to cut off extra positions and change out personnel.
+There are many freelancers and contractors joining the playing field these days.
+Layoffs are heavy and employers are cutting out what they deem as "extra" or "less needed" positions.
+They may also be reorganizing and changing out personnel.
 From your perspective, this is a great opportunity to look for a work at home job.

 If there isn't a foreseen end to your contract, and it looks as though it may last a year or more, it is wise to ask for a premium up front (one month's worth of pay).
 Let the customer know that this is a payment they can deduct from your last invoice at the end of the contract.
 The premium will cover any starting business costs you may have, and also save you from not getting your last payments when the contract ends.

 Remind yourself that you are not dealing with a person who may not have money in his/her pocket at that moment, this is a company that always has money available for these sorts of costs.
 If the company does not have this money available to them, it may be in your best interest to rethink the job.